salesforce-marketingcloud/mcsdk-automation-framework-core/README.md

-# MCSDK-Automation-Framework-Core
-This will serve as a core repository for the MC SDK Automation Framework.
-This repo will have the Master Open API Specification file, the swagger CLI code, the CI scripts and the language specific mustache files
+This serves as a core repository for the MC SDK Automation Framework.
+This repo contains the Master Open API Specification file, the swagger-codegen CLI, and the CI scripts for triggering the Automation Pipeline for each supported language.